phetsims/perennial/doc/automated-maintenance-process.md

 of being included in the release, it's best to investigate its status.

-For example, in a recent maintenance release, I had made commits on release branches that updated README.md which were not released, so things showed up as:
+For example, in a recent maintenance release, I had made commits on release branches that updated README.md which were not released, so things showed up as.
+Please note that this will almost always show up for the release branch that has been published because updating the dependencies for the branch you are on will result in a more recent commit sha at the tip of the branch.

 ```
 Checking acid-base-solutions 1.2